-After the Gem burned in 1899, another fire, six months later, destroyed the adjacent buildings leaving a large vacant lot.
+Swearingen returned to Iowa and married Odelia Turgeon in 1899.
+Another fire, six months later, destroyed the adjacent buildings to the remains of the Gem, leaving a large vacant lot.
 In 1921, the site became the location of Deadwood’s first gas station.
 Today, the location of the Gem Theater is the site of the Mineral Palace Casino.

 On October 2, 1904, Al’s twin brother Lemuel was attacked after leaving his meat market with $200 in his pocket.
 He suffered a blow to the head, was shot five times but was not robbed.
 Lemuel was found unconscious the next day and seen to by doctors but died without regaining consciousness eight days later.

 At about the same time, Al Swearingen left Iowa and eventually made his way to Denver, Colorado.
 Less than two months later, on November 15, 1904, Al Swearingen was also found dead on a street near his home.
 He too had been struck on the head with a heavy, blunt object.
 At the time, the Denver city police were unable to determine if his death was caused by an accident or murder.
 Later reports said he died penniless while trying to hop a train.